 The purpose of the network is to develop local partnership working and planning for health improvement activity in the Oban Lorn and Inner Isles area.
 Our network has representation from public sector, business and voluntary sector.

-We meet on a regular basis throughout the year with short meeting ( max 2 hours) to inform, share and learn from each other to support our communities in OLI.
+We meet on a regular basis throughout the year with short meetings (max 2 hours) to inform, share and learn from each other to support our communities in Oban, Lorn and the Isles.

-However if you have got a project that would benefit from a helping hand?
+Have you got a project that would benefit from a helping hand?
+For advice and guidance, please email Kirsty McLuckie, Oban, Lorn and the Isles Coordinator firstname.lastname@example.org.

 The funding has supported projects which have a focus on wellness instead of illness to improve the health of the population.
 Priority given to initiatives that demonstrated reducing health inequalities, breaking down barriers to participation and which was able to demonstrate how the planned project supported delivery of our four Health Improvement Plan Priorities :